ExaScience/elprep/README.md

 		go get github.com/exascience/elprep

+This downloads the elPrep Go source code.

+In the Go source folder, issue the following command:

+		go install

-This downloads the elPrep Go source code in your configured Go home folder, for example /home/username/go/src/github.com/exascience/elprep/.
+This creates the elprep binary in your configure Go home folder, for example ~/go/bin/elprep.
 See the [GOPATH](https://golang.org/cmd/go/#hdr-GOPATH_environment_variable) variable for your Go home folder.

-Build elPrep by issuing the following command:

-		go build github.com/exascience/elprep

-This creates the elprep binary where the command is executed.
-Add the binary to your path.
-For example, fill in your username and working directory and execute:

-          export PATH=$PATH:/home/username/path/to/elprep/elprep:

-There are a number of Python wrapper scripts that illustrate the combined use of the elprep split, filter, and merge tools, which is downloaded with the source code.
-See the subfolder /scripts/.
-You may want to add this folder to your path as well:
+Add the binary to your path, for example:

-	export PATH=$PATH:/home/username/go/github.com/exascience/elprep/scripts/:
+          export PATH=$PATH:~/go/bin

 ## Compatibility

 The output of elPrep is compatible (as input) with:

-* gatk 3.1-1, 3.7, 3.8
+* gatk 3.1-1, 3.7, 3.8, 4.0.8.1
 * gatk 2.7.2
 * gatk 1.6
 * samtools-1.0, samtools-1.1, samtools-1.2, samtools-1.5